Public TV of Azov

 Channel's goal is to give Mariupol and Azov region citizens an objective and unprejudiced information on political, economic, social issues.
 Its task is to fill information space of Azov region by informational and analytical articles and video-stories and to involve Mariupol citizens into process of solution of city problems.

 History

 Creation

 An idea of creation of an independent public TV-channel for Pryazovia appeared after Mariupol was liberated from DPR occupation.
 The idea came from Roman Skrypin's Hromadske.TV (Ukrainian - Громадське телебачення, literally - Public television).

 Public TV of Azov aired for the first time on July, 19.
-The first guests were: a priest of the Kyivan patriarchy, the press-secretary of the Azov Battalion, and the organizator of the protests in Vradiyivka.
+The first guests were: a priest of the Kyivan patriarchy, the press-secretary of the Azov Battalion, and the organizer of the protests in Vradiyivka.

 Parliamentary election of 2014

 During parliamentary election in 2014 Public TV of Azov hosted debates between candidates from Mariupol.
 It was the first ever debates in the city history.